MohamedMohy10/BlackJack-game-custom-rules-/README.md

 ## The rules are :

-The deck is unlimited in size.
+The deck is unlimited in size. \n
 There are no jokers.
 The Jack/Queen/King all count as 10.
 The the Ace can count as 11 or 1.